-25+ years of experience with VIRGINIA STATE AND LOCAL GOVERNMENT GRIEVANCE PROCEDURES AND CASES—a category of Employment Law.
-Primary emphasis of practice is saving the careers of state, local, and federal government employees through the effective use of administrative law processes when those careers are threatened by any kind of ADVERSE EMPLOYMENT ACTION, such as DISMISSALS AND OTHER DISCIPLINARY ACTIONS AND UNSATISFACTORY PERFORMANCE EVALUATIONS WHICH COULD LEAD OR HAVE LED TO TERMINATION of employment.
+Experienced with VIRGINIA STATE AND LOCAL GOVERNMENT GRIEVANCE PROCEDURES AND CASES—a category of Employment Law.
+Primary emphasis of practice is focused on saving the careers of state, local, and federal government employees in all occupations and positions all across Virginia through the effective use of administrative law processes when those careers are threatened by any kind of ADVERSE EMPLOYMENT ACTION, such as DISMISSALS AND OTHER DISCIPLINARY ACTIONS AND UNSATISFACTORY PERFORMANCE EVALUATIONS WHICH COULD LEAD OR HAVE LED TO TERMINATION of employment.
 Author of books covering protecting government/civil service/public employees from disciplinary and performance-based adverse employment actions.
-Also defend the licenses of Virginia-licensed professionals before state licensing boards, and represents students and teachers and professors at public schools, colleges, and universities involved in discliplinary proceedings.
-Offering free brief initial phone consultations.
+Also defend the licenses of Virginia-licensed professionals before state licensing boards, and represent students and teachers and professors at public schools, colleges, and universities involved in discliplinary proceedings.
+OFFERING FREE BRIEF INTIAL PHONE CONSULTATIONS AND REASONABLE FEES.

-I have 25+ years of experience with VIRGINIA STATE AND LOCAL GOVERNMENT GRIEVANCE PROCEDURES AND CASES—a category of Employment Law.
-The primary emphasis of my practice is saving the careers of state, local, and federal government employees through the effective use of administrative law processes when those careers are threatened by any kind of ADVERSE EMPLOYMENT ACTION, such as DISMISSALS AND OTHER DISCIPLINARY ACTIONS AND UNSATISFACTORY PERFORMANCE EVALUATIONS WHICH COULD LEAD OR HAVE LED TO TERMINATION of employment.
+I have great experience with VIRGINIA STATE AND LOCAL GOVERNMENT GRIEVANCE PROCEDURES AND CASES—a category of Employment Law.
+A primary emphasis of my practice is focusing on saving the careers of state, local, and federal government employees in all occupations and positions all across Virginia through the effective use of administrative law processes when those careers are threatened by any kind of ADVERSE EMPLOYMENT ACTION, such as DISMISSALS AND OTHER DISCIPLINARY ACTIONS AND UNSATISFACTORY PERFORMANCE EVALUATIONS WHICH COULD LEAD OR HAVE LED TO TERMINATION of employment.
+In addition, I advise and counsel with regard to best exercise of anti-retaliation rights, including First Amendment rights, and anti-discrimination rights, including rights under the Americans with Disabilities Act (ADA).
 I also represent federal employees in connection with discrimination complaints (including disability discrimination complaints) at work that are going to be heard by a federal EEO Administrative Law Judge.
-In addition I represent any employee who is trying to obtain his or her unemployment compensation benefits through the Virginia Employment Commission.
+In addition, I represent any employee who is trying to obtain his or her unemployment compensation benefits through the Virginia Employment Commission.

 I have authored two unique, companion books on government employee rights in terms of successfully defending against adverse employment actions.
 My books are available on Amazon.com at a modest cost.
 My books can be found at Amazon.com by going to “Books” and then entering my name in quotes, i.e., "Mark Baron," or entering the titles of my books: SAVING PUBLIC SERVICE CAREERS FROM ATTACK and SAVING PUBLIC SERVICE CAREERS FROM ATTACK: CASES.
 The first book--Saving Public Service Careers from Attack--is in the nature of a course on effective strategies to be employed in state, local, or federal administrative law processes to defeat adverse employment actions taken against most any career government employee—including how to select the right lawyer.
 The second book--Saving Public Service Careers from Attack: Cases--contains real case stories from my own case files, which demonstrate how I put into effect the strategies covered in the companion work Saving Public Service Careers from Attack.